meadowsrjack-rgb/boxstat/replit.md

 - **Event & Scheduling**: In-app CRUD for events, color-coded UI, and player RSVP with GPS-based check-in (200m geofencing) using OpenStreetMap and Leaflet.
 Events support multi-select targeting and display real-time distance indicators for participants.
 Event filtering is dynamic based on user mode (Parent/Player).
 - **Payment & Awards**: Integrates Stripe for secure payments and a robust payment status system that handles various billing models.
 A comprehensive 100-trophy/badge system supports automatic and manual awards.
 - **Admin Panel**: Provides comprehensive CRUD for system entities, detailed user views, and a calendar for event management.
 - **Notifications**: A multi-channel notification system (in-app, email, push) with advanced recipient targeting (users, roles, teams, divisions) and multi-type selections.
 Includes a complete web push notification system with VAPID authentication and iOS PWA support.
+Notifications are automatically marked as read when clicked, providing a seamless user experience without manual mark-as-read actions.
+The system properly uses the `types` field (array) in the notifications schema for flexible categorization.

 ## External Dependencies